JohnLonginotto/uq/README.md

   [ T, T, C, C, G, T, C, C, A ]   ----/   [ T, T, C, C, G, T, C, C, A ] [ G, G, G, G, G, T, C, C, A ]

-  Thus, raw prevents this behaviour, and instead the data is stored as a single table with no index.
+  Thus, --raw prevents this behaviour, and instead the data is stored as a single table with no index.
   Sorting still depends on --sort.
 How desirable this is depends on the nature of your data (how repetitive it is), and what in-memory analyses you are planning to do.
 Valid values are "DNA", "QUAL", "QNAME", and "None", and more than one value can be specified.
 ```

 ###--pattern:
   ```
-  There are modifications one can make not to the logical layout of the data (like --raw), but the way in which bytes are physically written to disk, such as writing/reading all rows backwards, writing data in column order and not row order, etc. Because there are so many combinations of transformations, these are simply reffered to by ids: "0.1", "0.2", "1.1", "1.2", "2.1", "2.2", "3.1", and "3.2".
-No one expects anyone to know what these numbers mean, because...
+  While --raw changes the logical layout of the data, --pattern changes the physical layout, i.e. the way in which bytes are physically written to disk, such as writing/reading all rows backwards, writing data in column order and not row order, etc. Because there are so many combinations of transformations, these are simply reffered to by ids: "0.1", "0.2", "1.1", "1.2", "2.1", "2.2", "3.1", and "3.2".
+No one is expected to remember what these numbers mean, because...
   ```

 ###--test:
 ```
-  ...when --test is specified, all possible values for the above settings are tried (excluding any that you have locked-in by specifying them explicitly as well) and the best possible combination for your compressor is emitted, with details on the less-good arrangments.
+  ...when --test is specified, all possible values for the above settings are tried (excluding any that you have locked-in by specifying them explicitly) and the best possible combination for your compressor is written out, with details on the less-good arrangments printed to the terminal.
 This can be done on a small sample of the data if you wish (for speed), but getting a random-enough sample is left to the user for now.
-To be totally honest, I just run --test on the whole file for one type of data set, say an H3K9me3 ChIP, which after some time returns the best possible file encoding, and then I use those same --pattern/--raw --sort values for all other H3K9me3 datasets.
-Do make sure to test every sample kind individually though, as results generated for an RNA-Seq will be different to a WGBS, etc.
+  To be totally honest, I usually just run --test on the whole file for one type of data set, say an H3K9me3 ChIP, which after some time returns the best possible file encoding, and then I use those same --pattern/--raw/--sort values for all other H3K9me3 datasets.
+  Do make sure to test every sample kind individually though, as results generated for an RNA-Seq will be different to ChIP-Seq which is different to WGBS, etc.
 ```

 ###--compressor:
 ```
   How does uQ know which arrangements of the above options compresses the best?
-It compresses the data with a compressor of your choosing with the --compressor option of course!
-What a time to be alive.
+It compresses the data with a compressor of your choosing with the --compressor option.
+This is the path or alias, i.e. "gzip".
   Compressor is simply subprocessed, data is fed to the stdin and it's stdout is piped to "wc -c" to count bytes.
 The code can be modified to work with compression programs that have to read/write files and not from stdin by uncommenting a few lines.
 Note that if you do not specify a --compressor, uQ